rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/get-retrieves-list-of-network-addresses-for-server-and-network-servers-server-id-ips-network-label.rst

 .. _get-retrieves-list-of-network-addresses-for-server-and-network-servers-server-id-ips-network-label:

-Retrieves list of network addresses for server and network
+Retrieve list of network addresses for server and network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::